* Shutdown enters fourth day, investors watch debt ceiling

 * Adobe Systems down; hackers stole source code, client data

-The shutdown appeared likely to drag on for another week or more, with little sign of progress towards a solution.
+The shutdown, which is now in its fourth day, appeared likely to drag on for another week or more, with little sign of progress towards a solution.
 Investors are also watching the situation for how the upcoming debate over the debt ceiling might play out.

 While a short-term closure was expected to have a modest economic impact, the effect is expected to become more pronounced the longer it lasts.

 Dennis Lockhart, president of the Federal Reserve Bank of Atlanta, said the shutdown would hurt growth in the last quarter of this year, while the Bank of Japan warned that a prolonged budget standoff would have a severe global impact.

 "We're oversold, but is this a bounce with some muscle, or just a feeble move?
 This isn't a sign of health; a resolution would give us a strong bounce," said Adam Sarhan, chief executive of Sarhan Capital in New York.
 "Every day the shutdown continues, it reduces the chances of a strong fourth-quarter earnings season."

 The debt ceiling issue is considered more severe, as it could result in a default on U.S. debt if no resolution is reached to increase it.
 On Thursday, the New York Times reported that House Speaker John Boehner told colleagues he would not let the United States default on its debt.